Vintage Images Of Extinct Animals

 The Schomburgk's deer was named after German-born Sir Robert H. Schomburgk (born 1841 - died 1895), who was an explorer, botanist, cartographer, surveyor, and British diplomat.
 The Schomburgk's deer is related to the Barasingha deer (Swamp deer), which resides in the Indian subcontinent.
 The Barasingha deer and the Schomburgk's deer have very similar characteristics, namely, a shoulder height of about 44 - 46 inches, with a head-to-body length of about 6 feet, while males weighed between 370 - 620 lb, and females weighed between 287-320 lb.
 However, male Schomburgk's possessed superior antlers to the Barasingha, in particular, Schomburgk's had great basket-like antlers, typically with 33 to 35 inches in length, but female Schomburgk's did not possess any antlers.
 The Schomburgk's deer was distinguishable by an impressive pelt which consisted of a reddish-brown fusion of colours, and a distinctive white underside tail.
 The late-19th century was a pivotal moment in Thailand's history, as it marked the start of the commercial mass production of rice, resulting in a drastic disappearance of the grass and swamp lands across Thailand, which the Schomburgk's deer, and other species needed for their existence.
 In addition, humans began ruthlessly hunting the Schomburgk's deer in the early 20th century, which increased their decline.
 Unfortunately, the Schomburgk's deer was officially declared extinct in 1938.

-A farewell to the last of such species, for a period of time, their poignant legacies will linger in the mind, and then perhaps those memories will fade away in the mist of time.
-Before their eternal rest, their unfortunate fate was never to beget.
-Lest we forget, the cost of profligacy and plunder has left an indelible stain upon the conscience of humanity to ponder.
+A homage and a farewell to the last of such creatures, their unfortunate fate was never to beget before their eternal rest.
+For a certain time, their poignant legacies will linger in the mind, and then perhaps fade away in the mist of time.
+Nevertheless, perhaps we should never forget to pause and ponder before we next rush recklessly to plunder, since the cost of profligacy and plunder has already left an indelible stain upon the conscience of humanity to ponder.

 A picture of a lion